Puthee/Puthee/README.md

 - 👋 Hi, I’m @Puthee
-- 👀 I’m interested in reading books, painting
+- 👀 I’m interested in reading books, painting, coding
-- 🌱 I’m currently learning debating
+- 🌱 I’m currently learning debating and coding
-- 💞️ I’m looking to collaborate on paintings, debates
+- 💞️ I’m looking to collaborate on API
 - 📫 How to reach me nusratputhee@gmail.com

 <!---